10 Dinner Recipes That Pack Massive Flavor with Herbs — Not Added Fat

 This lamb dish gets its magic from one of our favorite sauces of all time: Argentinian chimichurri.
 The verdant, uncooked garlic sauce is packed with parsley, which is often dismissed as a garnish, but is actually delicious, rich in vitamin K, and beneficial to bone health.
 Chimichurri is as ubiquitous in Argentina as barbecue sauce is in the U.S., and it’s way healthier.
 Drizzled over lamb chops, it cuts the meat’s richness and brightens the entire dish.
 Feel free to double the amount and serve it with grilled vegetables, too.

 Cumin and chili powder in the spice rub not only turbo-charge the taste of this salmon, but also boost weight loss, too.
-Look for wild-caught salmon, which has less saturated fat and pollutants than farmed.
 You don’t have to sear both sides with the salmon, but it’s extra delicious if you choose to.
 One bite gives an herby, spicy note of avocado salsa, and the next rewards you with a crunch from the cilantro-dressed romaine.

 Pork loin is a lean cut compared to big fatty chops, but the herbaceous rub infuses the meat with a complex flavor.
 The classic trio of rosemary, thyme, and oregano are aligned on a health level, too: All three are rich in polyphenols, which cut the risk of heart disease.
 The recipe calls for a cast-iron skillet to get the finest, crispiest crust on the pork, but any oven-safe skillet will work here.
 We like the versatility of the sautéed spinach as a side, which goes with nearly any savory spice, or try it with a leafy green salad sprinkled with fresh herbs.